Lambert's Bay

-Lambert's Bay is a small fishing town in the Western Cape province of South Africa situated 280 km north of Cape Town.
+Lambert's Bay is a small coastal town in the Western Cape province of South Africa situated 280 km north of Cape Town.
 It is part of the Cederberg Municipality.

 The coast town has been proclaimed 'the Diamond of the West Coast' because of its white beaches, wildlife and lobsters.
-Although primarily a fishing town, it has become a significant tourist attraction on the West Coast due to its moderate all-year climate.
+Although previously a primarily a fishing town, it has been converted to potato processing and has become a significant tourist attraction on the West Coast due to its moderate all-year climate.